Back to Studies

 Summary

-Site selection is ongoing and is open to US-based IMPAACT sites only, due to the current market availability of long-acting CAB and RPV.
+Site selection was completed in August 2025 and was opened to US-based IMPAACT sites only.
+Only US sites were invited to participate due to the current market availability of long-acting CAB and RPV.

 Loading study documents...